flashwing-04/showtime-website-project-archive/content/ss23/bachelor/b5-spellweaver/process.md

 ## API's - Research and Testing

 Since the core task of our project was to investigate STT in VR, we invested a lot of time in selecting API's.
-All good things come in threes, and thus also the number of our selected apis.
+All good things come in threes, and thus also the number of our selected APIs.
 However, the road to the three finalists was not so short, as there is a wide range of APIs and we also had to run several tests, understand the logic and also ensure their functionality on Unity.
-Our three finalsts consist of a paid version, an open source and one with local speech recognition models.
+Our three finalists consist of a paid version, an open source one and one with local speech recognition models.

 ## Game Features - Brainstorming and Defining

 In order to define the game features, we first collected ideas, ignoring time and costs.
 With this collection of ideas, we got a good overview of potential possibilities for our game.
-By prioritizing the features we came up with the framework for our MVP.
+By prioritizing the features, we came up with the framework for our MVP.

 {{<image src="ungefiltert.png" caption="game features unfiltered">}}
 {{<image src="gefiltert.png" caption="game features filtered">}}